Pages

 Millbrook Gallery

 In 1998 I took on a part-time job installing exhibitions at The Art Gallery of Peterborough.
-The initial intention was to help fund a trip to India the following year.
-It did, and I stayed with the gallery until 2006.
 I thoroughly enjoyed working with Illi Marie Tamplin, who was curator at the time.
-I learned a great deal by spending time with a wide variety of artists and their work.
 In 2005, I guest curated a ceramics exhibition at the AGP 'Exploring Surfaces' which featured the work of eight exceptional Canadian ceramic artists: John Chalke, Angelo di Petta, Harlan House, John Ikeda, Ann Mortimer, Matthias Ostermann, Laurie Rolland, and Bill Rowland.

 'Exploring Surface'